SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Another recommendation for things to do in Monterey is to head out on a tour.
 You will find dozens of options.
 Here are three of my favorites.

 Sunset Sail: Taking a sunset sailing cruise on the Monterey Bay is a treat for the senses.
-For two hours, you will cruise around the bay and relax with some white wine and appetizers.
+For 1.5 hours, you will cruise around the bay and relax with some wine or beer and appetizers.
 You'll see some wildlife during your journey and, if you get lucky, you might even see a whale.
 The highlight of the trip is the chance to see the sunset over the gorgeous Pacific Ocean.
-Runs daily.
+Check availability for this tour.

 Monterey Food Tour: Sample local dishes on this fun 3-hour food tour.
-You'll try everything Monterey has to offer including foods such as Greek, Indian, or deep-dish pizza.
+You'll try everything Monterey has to offer, including cuisines from Greek to Indian to deep-dish pizza.
 You will sample local wines as you learn more about popular cheeses.
 You will also get the chance to enjoy some of our best locally made ice cream.
 All tastings are included.

 9. Historic Sights